Bristol Weather Station

 LINKS

-Summer 2024: It was the coolest summer since 2015.
+Autumn 2024: It was the coolest summer since 2015.
 It was still the joint 34th warmest, with 1921, in 134 years of complete data for the city of Bristol.
 With an average temperature of 17.4°C it was 0.3°C below the 30 year average (1991-2020) of 17.7°C. The average maximum temperature of the summer of 21.4°C was 0.5°C below the 30 year average.
 The average minimum temperature of 13.7°C was 0.1°C above the average temperature.

 The summer rainfall was below average with 139.5 mm for the 3 month total.
 It was the 24th driest in 143 years of data.
 The 30 year average summer rainfall is 212.7 mm so 2024 was 66% of the average.